memi-bonagui/amigurumi-mvp/README.md

 It will also store all this patterns in an organized gallery, and the user is able to delete them if needed.

+### Folder structure

+The client, inside the src folder, has 3 principal folders: views, components and components_css.

+The views folder includes 2 components, one for the PatternGallery display and the other for the CreateAmigurumi forms.

+The components folder includes in total 13 components.
+11 of them are children of the views components (Banner and Homepage are children from App)

+The components_css includes all CSS files from their respective components.

+### Browser structure

+In the main Home page, there are 2 principal views: The Gallery Pattern and the Add Amigurumi Forms were you’ll add your new amigurumi pattern

+This app is able to add different kind of crochet patterns, mostly dedicated to amigurumis (japanese art of knitting or crocheting small, stuffed yarn creatures).

+It will also store all this patterns in an organized gallery, and the user is able to delete them if needed.

 In the main Home page, there are 2 principal views: The Gallery Pattern and the Add Amigurumi Forms were you’ll add your new amigurumi pattern

 ### The Add Amigurumi Forms